rhcreynold/workshop-operator-lab-guide/README.md

 $ sudo hack/run.sh <WORKSHOP-NAME> start
 ```

 And that's it.
-The project documentation is running on your server on port 8080.
-Happy contributing!
+The workshop guide your specified is running on your server on port 8080.

 ### Running multiple workshops at once, or runining on a nonstandard port: